No-quenching baseline for energy loss signals in oxygen-oxygen collisions: Jet-triggered hadron nuclear modification factor

 using the members of nPDF uncertainty sets\footnote{Variance of Hessian PDF error sets does not give the correct uncertainty, cf.~\cref{eq:errorasym}, therefore our results are only indicative.
 In addition, nPDF error sets also include uncertainties due to the proton reference, but this uncertainty cancels in the ratio between $Y_{\rm AA}$ and $Y_{pp}$ to a large degree.}. \Cref{fig:pearsonjet} shows the Pearson correlation for LHC kinematics (RHIC kinematics would conclude the same).
 The nPDF uncertainties are strongly correlated below 30 GeV, explaining the observed uncertainty cancellation in \cref{fig:jet-hadronat6800,fig:jet-hadronat200}.
 As $p_{T}$ approaches $p_{T,\mathrm{min}}^{j}$, the correlation decreases visibly increasing the nPDF uncertainty.
 Increasing $p^j_{T,\mathrm{min}}$ on the right panel of \cref{fig:pearsonjet}, we find large positive correlation over a wider range of hadronic transverse momenta, consistent with broad uncertainty cancellation visible in the right panels of \cref{fig:jet-hadronat6800}.

 In the following, we will use parton kinematics to explain the loss of uncertainty correlations between high momentum hadrons and trigger jet cross section.
-The nPDFs in factorization formula \cref{eq:inclusive_xsec} are evaluated at Bjorken $x_{1,2}$, where at leading order we have~\cite{Ellis:318585}
+The nPDFs in the factorization formula \cref{eq:inclusive_xsec} are evaluated at Bjorken $x_{1,2}$, where at leading order we have~\cite{Ellis:318585}

 Here, $p_T$ and $y_{1,2}$ denote the transverse momentum and rapidity of outgoing back-to-back partons. \Cref{fig:fullbjorkenx} shows the distribution of $x_{1,2}$ values for different event selections relevant for $I_{\rm AA}$.
-We used \texttt{Pythia8} with EPPS21 NLO nPDFs (as LO ones are not available).
+We used \texttt{Pythia8} with LO matrix element and EPPS21 NLO nPDFs (as LO ones are not available).
+We used the \texttt{Pythia8::Info::x1pdf()} function to access $x_{1,2}$ at the highest scale.
+We neglect the $x_{1,2}$ sampling during initial state radiation for simplification and better agreement with the strict LO picture.
 The left panel shows the probed $x_{1,2}$ values in the inclusive jet selection for $p_T^j>30\,\text{GeV}$.
 The steeply falling jet spectrum biases the $x$ values towards the bound controlled by $p_{T,\text{min}}$, \cref{eq:bjorkenx} (dotted line).
 The middle panel shows $h+j$ events for low momentum hadrons $p_T<10\,\text{GeV}$ that comes from fragmentation of $p_T\approx p_{T,\text{min}}$ jets.
 Therefore, the probed $x_{1,2}$ in these selections are similar to those probed by inclusive jets and nPDF uncertainties are positively correlated in \cref{fig:pearsonjet}.
 The rightmost panel is for high momentum selection (hadrons with $p_T>40\,\text{GeV}$).
 This time hadrons must come from a larger momentum jet with $p_T > p_{T,\text{min}}$.
 Correspondingly, a high momentum hadron cross section corresponds to larger values of Bjorken-$x$ and is less correlated with an inclusive jet cross section as seen in \cref{fig:pearsonjet}.